How to buy a second-hand or used car in Singapore

 Although balloon scheme loans usually charge a higher interest rate than other loans, they exclude the PARF amount resulting in a lower loan quantum.
 This means that in effect, you fork out less per month, and are able to save up more of your monthly salary.

 However, at the end of the loan, you have to pay the solid 5-figure PARF amount in full.
-Penalties for early repayment (e.g. if you choose to resell your car) are also higher.
-So, pick this only if you intend to stick to your car for the rest of its life, and if you’re disciplined enough to pay up at the end of the loan.
+Penalties for early repayment – such as if you choose to resell your car – are also higher.
+So, pick this only if you intend to stick to your pre-owned car for the rest of its lifespan, and if you’re disciplined enough to pay up at the end of the loan.

 Image adapted from: SgCarMart

 Just for tagging your name to your new vehicle, you will incur an administration fee of $25.
-Vehicles 4-6 months from registration will incur an additional Vehicle Transfer Fee that you can verify using this LTA tool.
+Vehicles 4-6 months from registration will incur an additional Vehicle Transfer Fee.

 Image credit: STAI

 Car inspections are also mandatory for all cars older than 3 years.
-These take place once every two years, and increases to once every year for cars older than 10 years.
-They start at $64.20 but might cost more.
+These take place once every 2 years, and increases to once every year for cars older than 10 years.
+They start at $68.04 but might cost more.
 In Singapore, this check can be done at STA, JIC and VICOM.

 Maintenance costs can also add up for used vehicles.
-In addition to performing a thorough check before purchase, you might want to consider mainstream and popular cars like the omnipresent Honda Vezel and Toyota Corolla with cheaper repair costs compared to fancy unicorns like a Lamborghini.
+In addition to performing a thorough check before purchase, you might want to consider that popular cars like the Honda Shuttle station wagon and Toyota Wish generally have cheaper repair costs compared to a luxury sedan and sports car.